CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_filestat_set_times" name="fd_filestat_set_times"></a>`__wasi_fd_filestat_set_times()`

-Adjusts the timestamps of a file by file descriptor.
+Adjust the timestamps of an open file or directory.

 Note: This is similar to `futimens` in POSIX.